HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 Yield code inputs have a profound impact on calculated yield and plotting them is important to ensure consistency.
-Yield input packages (YIPs), a set of files that describe coronagraph performance, can also be loaded and accessed to compare how the codes process the same input coronagraph.
+Yield input packages (YIPs), a set of files that describe coronagraph performance, can also be loaded and accessed in `yieldplotlib` to compare how different codes process the same input coronagraph.
-\autoref{fig:core_throughput} shows the
+\autoref{fig:core_throughput} shows a comparison of the calculated coronagraph throughput for both the two codes studied, and as accessed via an additional YIP analysis tool called `yippy`.
-throughput for a key series of starlight suppression optics in the observatory known collectively as a coronagraph.
 Smaller throughputs result in less planet light on the detector which can result in lower yields.

 ![Core throughput vs. separation (in $\lambda$/D) for the same coronagraph when processed by AYO, EXOSIMS, and calculated by a tool named `yippy`.
-The differences are due to the different interpolation methods used and the definition of the "core".
+The differences are due to the different interpolation methods used and the definition of aperture over which the throughput is calculated.
 This highlights the types of insights that tools like `yieldplotlib` can help to uncover.
 \label{fig:core_throughput}](figures/core_throughput_all_curves.jpeg)